 - We will talk you through the conveyancing and building plans and answer any questions about your new home at your 'Meet the Builder' appointment.
 Your sales consultant will agree an appointment time with you when you reserve your new home. - We will explain each stage of the purchase process to you and ensure you are familiar with all the details. - Please be aware that the building process is subject to change and at the time of reservation, it is only possible to give an estimated completion date for the build of your new home.
-The date for completion of the building of your new home is an anticipated date and can be subject to change due to material and labour shortages, service installations, weather conditions and other matters outside of our reasonable control. - We will communicate regularly with you, giving contact details of staff who will be supporting you and dealing with your questions. - We will keep you informed of progress in the construction and development of your new home and surrounding area. - Our contract of sale terms and conditions will be clear and fair. - · We will make clear to you your cancellation rights. - We will explain how your reservation fee and exchange deposits are protected. - If we receive other pre-payments from you, we will tell you how we will look after them also. - We will give you an estimate of the likely costs directly associated with the tenure and future management and maintenance of your new home.
+The date for completion of the building of your new home is an anticipated date and can be subject to change due to material and labour shortages, service installations, weather conditions and other matters outside of our reasonable control. - We will communicate regularly with you, giving contact details of staff who will be supporting you and dealing with your questions. - We will keep you informed of progress in the construction and development of your new home and surrounding area. - · Our contract of sale terms and conditions will be clear and fair. - Your cancellation rights are clearly stated in the terms and conditions of your reservation agreement. - Your exchange deposit is protected by your warranty provider and your reservation fee and an deposit fee paid for optional extras are protected by Vistry Group PLC. - If we receive other pre-payments from you, we will tell you how we will look after them also. - We will give you an estimate of the likely costs directly associated with the tenure and future management and maintenance of your new home.

 - Now is the time for you to organise a number of practical details.
 These include being in a position to exchange contracts on your new home within the specified period.
-You must ensure you obtain independent and legal financial advice. - · Your immediate responsibilities are: - To appoint a solicitor or a conveyancer to act on your behalf and to handle the legal formalities.
+You must ensure you obtain independent legal and financial advice. - · Your immediate responsibilities are: - To appoint a solicitor or a conveyancer to act on your behalf and to handle the legal formalities.

 - 2. To secure a mortgage, or other financial arrangement, to cover the cost of buying your new home.
-To help the purchase process go smoothly it can be helpful to select an independent mortgage broker who has a strong track record in supporting people who buy new homes direct from housebuilders. - To pay a deposit, (usually 10%), of the contract price of your new home.
+To help the purchase process go smoothly it can be helpful to select an independent mortgage broker who has a strong track record in supporting people who buy new homes direct from housebuilders. - 3.
+To pay a deposit, (usually 10%), of the contract price of your new home.
 The deposit is required when you exchange contracts.